 Events in Virginia and across the country have sparked conversations about racial injustices, mental illness, the failure of the War on Drugs, and the enormous, unnecessary cost of mass incarceration.
 Despite the emerging national consensus and the widespread support among Virginians for criminal justice reform, one group continues to resist change: Virginia's prosecutors.
-For years, CAs have opposed common-sense reforms to Virginia's prosecutors have lobbied the General Assembly to ramp up the failed War on Drugs.
+For years, CAs have opposed common-sense reforms to Virginia's criminal justice system.
+Instead, Virginia's prosecutors have lobbied the General Assembly to ramp up the failed War on Drugs.